Skip to main content

 scripts/ folder behavior

-The scripts/ folder is for script entrypoints that are not declared by an HTML page entry.
-In practice, these entries follow the same mount-style runtime expectations as content scripts.
+The scripts/ folder is for script entrypoints that no HTML page entry declares.
+In practice, these entries follow the same default-export pattern as content scripts.
+That means scripts/ is not just a generic folder for loose JavaScript files:

-• script entry files should still have a default export function when they are meant to mount behavior
+• Script entry files should still have a default export function when they are meant to mount behavior

-• Extension.js may require a dev-server restart when that entry set changes
+• Extension.js may require a dev server restart when that entry set changes

 Output path